The primary goal of this glossary is to clarify meanings of selected terms and acronyms that appear frequently in the .NET documentation.

 Historically, Mono implemented the larger API of the .NET Framework and emulated some of the most popular capabilities on Unix.
 It is sometimes used to run .NET applications that rely on those capabilities on Unix.

-See the Mono documentation.
+For more information, see the Mono documentation.

 - In general, .NET is the umbrella term for .NET Standard and all .NET implementations and workloads.